- Trend 1: The Dominance of Short-Form Video and Engaging Visual Content

 - Automated bidding strategies: The paid advertising space is more competitive than ever, making it tough for marketers to stay on top of their bids.
 Tools that continuously optimize spend can help advertisers gain an advantage on the most popular social media platforms.

-Traditional social media marketers are also finding value in expanding into digital channels outside of social media, like the open web.
+Traditional social media marketers are also finding value in expanding into digital channels outside of social media.
 PortAventura World, for example — a tourist resort in Spain — achieved a 44% increase in return on ad spend (ROAS) by placing ads across top publisher sites.
 By combining your social media efforts with other advertising efforts, you can create an omnichannel marketing strategy that works well into the future.

 Trend 5: Navigating Platform Changes and Emerging Social Media Trends